Akiseyama Mitsuhiko: Retirement from sumo

 After Akiseyama spent two years in the makushita division, his retirement was announced by the Japan Sumo Association on 10 August 2023.
 Akiseyama became an elder of the Japan Sumo Association, acquiring the vacant Izutsu elder stock upon retirement.

 Akiseyama's retirement ceremony was held on 2 June 2024 at the Ryōgoku Kokugikan, with about 300 people taking part in cutting his topknot.
+Akiseyama departed from the Sumo Association in August 2026 after serving three years as a master.

 Fighting style

 Akiseyama lists his preferred techniques on his Japan Sumo Association profile as tsuki/oshi, pushing and thrusting his opponents rather fighting on the mawashi or belt.
 However his most common winning kimarite in his career was yori-kiri, or force out, which usually involves a mawashi grip.
 This is because he made a deliberate decision to change his style of wrestling after his hernia problem, working with his stablemaster Kise to grab the mawashi with his right hand to speed up the attack and use his weight to his advantage.
 Former yokozuna Kitanoumi also encouraged him to go for a right hand grip when Akiseyama was temporarily a member of Kitanoumi stable from 2010 until 2012.